KyleGrace/redditstonks/README.md

 Financial Data was pulled from Yahoo Finance

 To run the code yourself, extract the archive from Kaggle and modify line 61 with the desired input and output files.
+  - you'll need to install vadersentiment to run the code \verb{pip install vadersentiment}